Symptoms of OCD are:

 - Intense and unfounded concern about becoming contaminated

 - Very intense need to do things perfectly

 Common compulsions include:

-Most people with OCD have both obsessions and compulsions, but some only have one or the other.
-The majority of patients with OCD are ashamed of their disorder, and many find it hard to confide in a doctor.
-However, now that effective treatments are available, more people are talking to their doctor about their symptoms.
+Most people with OCD have both obsessions and compulsions.
+Some only have 1 or the other.
+Many with OCD are ashamed of their disorder.
+This may prevent them from talking to their doctor and getting help.

 About OCD.
 International OCD Foundation website.
 Available at: https://iocdf.org/about-ocd.
 Accessed January 13, 2020.

 Obsessive-Compulsive Disorder (OCD).
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/obsessive-compulsive-disorder-ocd.
 Accessed January 13, 2020.